NASCAR Unleashed

 NASCAR Unleashed is a racing video game developed by Firebrand Games and published by Activision.
 It was released on November 1, 2011 for PlayStation 3, Xbox 360, Wii, and Nintendo 3DS.

 Features

 NASCAR Unleashed is an arcade racing game, allowing players to play as 15 different drivers in NASCAR Sprint Cup racing series, and race around six locations, including Chicagoland Speedway, Daytona International Speedway, Homestead-Miami Speedway, Martinsville Speedway, Talladega Superspeedway, and a fictional track named Unleashed Speedway.
 Each location has multiple layouts, which accounts for 12 different track layouts.

+As with the previous two Wii NASCAR games, Kart Racing and The Game: 2011, the Wii version of Unleashed leverages the Wii Remote's versatility and motion controls to offer multiple control schemes, but unlike them, it does not support the GameCube controller.

 Drivers

 15 real life NASCAR drivers are featured in the game, followed by 3 fictional drivers.
 Each driver has one paint scheme available when one starts the game, and the more one progresses through the championships, the more bonus paint schemes one will unlock.
 There are 20 cars in a race for the PS3 and Xbox 360 versions, while the Wii and 3DS versions only had 12 cars in a race.